Product of factors inquiry

 Mathematical inquiry processes: Verify the particular case; generate more examples; conjecture and generalise.
 Conceptual field of inquiry: Factors and indices.

-The prompt was designed by Helen Hindle (see box, right below) for year 7 mixed attainment classes.
+Helen Hindle designed the prompt for a year 7 mixed attainment classes (see her report on the inquiry, below right).
 It can be shown to be true by pairing up the factors of 24:

 (1 x 24) x (2 x 12) x (3 x 8) x (4 x 6) = 24 x 24 x 24 x 24 = 244